-When you finish modifying a custom scene, you can package the project file containing this scene into an executable.
+When you finish modifying a custom scene as described in Customize Scenes Using Simulink and Unreal Editor, you can package the project file containing this scene into an executable.
 You can then configure your model to simulate from this executable by using the Simulation 3D Scene Configuration block.
 Executable files can improve simulation performance and do not require opening the Unreal® Editor to simulate your scene.
-Instead, the scene runs by using the Unreal Engine® that comes installed with Automated Driving Toolbox™.
+Instead, the scene runs by using the Unreal Engine® that comes installed with Aerospace Blockset™.

 Package Scene into Executable Using Unreal Editor